Guide to White Sands Sledding in New Mexico

 With hiking trails, driving tours, and park ranger led tours there is so much to do.
 The highlight of our trip is the sledding on the sand dunes.
 It is perfect for families with kids of all ages and we all loved it.

-What You Should Know About Sledding at White Sands National Park
+Tips for Sledding at White Sands National Park

 When you arrive at White Sands National Monument I suggest stopping at the gift shop to pick up anything you may need and use the restroom.
 It cost $25.00 per car to enter the park.
 Current pricing can be found here.